owenant/TabletopGames/README.md

-This is a fork of GAIGResearch/TableTopGames and is used for gneerating Dominion playtraces used in owenant/DominionPlayTraceClustering.
+This is a fork of GAIGResearch/TableTopGames and is used for generating Dominion playtraces used in owenant/DominionPlayTraceClustering.